josh-rdc/Climatologically-driven-temporal-predictive-modeling-of-dengue-cases-in-Philippine-locations/README.md

 | Quezon City | ![Outbreak QC](Assets/Result/OutbreakQC.png) |
 | Rizal    | ![Outbreak Rizal](Assets/Result/OutbreakRizal.png) |

-Using the threshold-based outbreak classification for 2019 to 2020, several misclassifications were found.
+Based on the graph, the following insights were obtained:
 - For Bulacan, the model predicted an outbreak before July, while it actually occurred later.
 - In Rizal, 10 predicted outbreaks occurred, but only 5 were true outbreaks.
 One outbreak was predicted for January 2020, though it happened in the last quarter of 2019.
 Additionally, no outbreaks were predicted for the end of 2020.
 - In Quezon City, only one predicted outbreak before July 2019 matched the actual occurrence, and the model missed all 2020 outbreaks.